 Delizia’s slices are the perfect balance of chewy and crispy thanks to being cooked slightly under-done— or what’s known to pizza-men as a light bake.
 This also gives you the option of having them finish cooking the slice— which is what you’ll get, unless you tell them ‘not too hot.’

-Delizia’s pizza sauce is tangy and flavorful with a hint a sweetness— all the flavors then complimented with a generous layer of mozzarella cheese.
+Delizia’s pizza sauce is tangy and flavorful with a hint a sweetness— all the flavors are complemented with a generous layer of mozzarella cheese.

 While the slices are delicious, delivery from Delizia 92 can be hit or miss— sometimes you’ll get fresh hot slices and sometimes they send slices so old and hardened that they belong in the trash.